PowerShellCrack/PSInstallApplication/README.md

 # Install-Application.ps1

-I used to use the AppDeployToolkit from https://psappdeploytoolkit.com/, but I hava had alot of people wanting to install software and log it but not have the all the files from the AppDeployToolkit.
+I used to use the AppDeployToolkit from https://psappdeploytoolkit.com/, but I have had alot of people wanting to install software and log it but not have the all the files from the AppDeployToolkit.
 Over time, I have developed a small powershell sript to install msi files, then one that installed executables, and one that installed another executable with patches and it kept growing.
-So I decided to combined alot of that into one powershell script with an xml file for the answers.
+So I decided to combined alot of that into one powershell script with an xml file for the installation answers (if needed)

-This script is not perfect, but it does apretty good job of detecting and installing applications.
+This script is not perfect, but it does a pretty good job of detecting and installing applications just like the appdeploytoolkit.

 The xml is broken into two parts:
  - The details